basilbaby/chrome_usa_forecast/README.md

 ## Usage

 1. Click on the extension icon in your Chrome toolbar to open the popup.
+2. View the current weather for your location (requires location permission).
+3. Toggle between Celsius and Fahrenheit using the temperature unit switch.
+4. Toggle between light and dark mode using the theme switch.
-2. View the top 3 severe weather alerts for the USA.
+5. View the top 3 severe weather alerts for the USA.
-3. Enter a ZIP code or city in the search box and click "Search" to view alerts for a specific area.
+6. Enter a ZIP code or city name in the search box and click "Search" to view alerts for a specific area.

 ## API Usage

 This extension uses two APIs:

 1. National Weather Service API (weather.gov) for fetching weather alerts.
-2. OpenWeatherMap API for geocoding ZIP codes to coordinates.
+2. OpenWeatherMap API for current weather data and geocoding ZIP codes/city names to coordinates.

 Note: You need to provide your own OpenWeatherMap API key in the `popup.js` file.